tymyrddin/red-network/source/docs/layer2/vlan-hopping.md

 ## Example

 The additional security of a modern, tagged VLAN on the one hand depends on a header added to the packet including the VLAN id.
-Such a packet can be easily created with Scapy.
+Such a packet can easily be crafted with Scapy.

 ```python
 #!/usr/bin/python3